dlt-hub/dlt/docs/website/docs/running-in-production/orchestrators/airflow-gcp-cloud-composer.md

 ### CI-CD setup

+This setup will allow you to deploy the main branch of your airflow project from github to cloud composer.
+The suggested setup is that you have a PR review and merge process before merging to main.
+Alternatively, you can repeat this setup for a dev envirionment on which you could deploy before deploying to main.

 - Create a github repository
 - in google cloud web interface, go to Source repositories and create a repository that mirrors your github repo.
 This will simplify the authentication by doing it through this mirroring service.
 - in this github repository, add the following folders: